 Program overview

-The Bachelor of Fine Arts - Indigenous Art (Art History/Museum Studies) program is designed to provide a comprehensive educational experience over a four-year period.
+The Bachelor of Fine Arts - Indigenous Art (Art History/Museum Studies) program has a duration of 4 years.
 The program structure includes:

 Featured Experiences